cake-build/website/README.md

 Note that the `Prerelease` flag can be omitted for non-prerelease packages and controls whether NuGet will attempt to download a prerelease version of the package when generating the site.

-## Building
+## Buildings

-The site is built using Cake (of course!).
+The site is built using Cakes (of course!).
 There are a number of different targets depending on what you're working on and how complete you want the generated site to be.

 `build --target=GetSource` will download the Cake source code that the generation process uses to create the "API" section.